-- Remove all shipping materials from inside and/or underneath the firebox. - Check the wiring. - · Ensure that there are no gas leaks. - Ensure that the glass is sealed and in the proper position. - Ensure that the flow of combustion and ventilation air is not obstructed (front grilles and vent caps).
+- Remove all shipping materials from inside and/or underneath the firebox. - Review proper placement of marbles or polished rock. - · Check the wiring. - · Ensure that there are no gas leaks. - Ensure that the glass is sealed and in the proper position. - · Ensure that the flow of combustion and ventilation air is not obstructed (front grilles and vent caps).